 Many people will enter a guilty plea at this stage in proceedings as they feel this will make the judge happy and therefore he will be more lenient with regards to the case.
 This is usually not the case.
 The help of an experienced lawyer can be invaluable in this type of situation.
 If you do plead guilty you may be sentenced immediately.
 It is always recommend to consult with your DWI lawyers for your defense strategy.

 If a guilty plea is not entered, after the first appearance, then the case will get ready for trial.
 Before trial there is usually a pre-trial conference.
-At this conference, the Dallas DWI lawyer will discuss with the District Attorney if there is a plea deal that can be made.
+At this conference, the Fort Worth DWI lawyer will discuss with the District Attorney if there is a plea deal that can be made.
 If a plea deal, in your best possible interest, cannot be made there may be a suppression hearing.
-This hearing is before trial and is where the attorney can make evidence not be admissible at trial if the collection of evidence has violated your constitutional rights.
+This hearing is before trial and is where the attorneys can make evidence not be admissible at trial if the collection of evidence has violated your constitutional rights.
 For example, evidence may not be admissible if there was no probable cause or reasonable suspicion when the officer pulled you over on the night of the arrest.